ppi-ag/deep-sampler/README.md

 <img src="/docs/assets/deepsampler-demo-unsampled.png?raw=true" alt="A DAO somewhere inside a compound reads data from a database" width="50%"/>

 We don't want to access the database during testing.
-So we mark the methods of the DAO, that would access the db as "stubbed" using DeepSampler.
+So we mark the methods, that would access the db, as "stubbed" using DeepSampler.
 If we run the test with DeepSampler in recording-mode, every call to the marked methods will be intercepted and all data, that was passed to it, or returned by it, is recorded.
 The recorded data, the __sample__, will be saved to a JSON-file.